×

 All about Gabbro and Schist Properties

 Know all about Gabbro and Schist properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Gabbro belongs to Igneous Rocks while Schist belongs to Metamorphic Rocks.Texture of Gabbro is Phaneritic whereas that of Schist is Foliated, Platy.
 Gabbro appears Veined and Shiny and Schist appears Layered and Shiny.
-The luster of Gabbro is not available while that of Schist is shiny.
+The luster of Gabbro is while that of Schist is shiny.
 Gabbro is available in dark grey to black colors whereas Schist is available in black, blue, brown, dark brown, green, grey, silver colors.
 The commercial uses of Gabbro are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Schist are used in aquariums, writing slates.